MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy.md

 ## Configure the auto-enrollment Group Policy for a single PC

 This procedure is only for illustration purposes to show how the new auto-enrollment policy works.
-It is not recommended for the production environment in the enterprise.
+It's not recommended for the production environment in the enterprise.
 For bulk deployment, you should use the [Group Policy Management Console process](#configure-the-auto-enrollment-for-a-group-of-devices).

 Requirements:
 - AD-joined PC running Windows 10, version 1709 or later